oktetlabs/test-environment/doc/sphinx/pages/group_te_agents_conf.rst

 	                            &rw_node, /* bother node (neighbor node) */
 	                            NULL, NULL, col_list, NULL);

 These definitions should be placed in the source of Test Agent.
-Then in the implementation of :cref:`rcf_ch_conf_init() <rcf_ch_conf_init>` you should put the following line of code that will register your configuration subtree:
+Then in the implementation of :cref:`rcf_ch_conf_init` you should put the following line of code that will register your configuration subtree:

 .. ref-code-block:: c